 Place the dowel behind the back of the knees and sit with the cushion between your feet.
 Make sure the dowel is snug but not painful.
-The feet should point straight backwards.
+The feet should point straight backward.
 If this bothers your ankles, place towels under them.
-Stay here for one minute and notice the sensations you are experiencing.
+Stay here for one minute and notice the sensations you experience.

 As mentioned, this is a variation of Virasana.
 B.K.S.
 Iyengar claims that Virasana can create the proper arch in the feet due to stretching of the ankles and the feet.
 He recommends a daily practice of a few minutes for several months.
 He also notes that "those suffering from pain in the heels or growth of calcaneal spurs … will get relief and the spurs will eventually disappear."